Technical 3D Animation

 Let the Viewer Feel at Ease

-Next, you have to assure the viewer that the product is subject to the highest safety and quality standards.
+Next, you have to assure the viewer that the product is subject to the highest industry safety and quality standards.
 It’s up to you to decide whether you’ll add a few frames of safety/quality certifications at the end of the video or tell the same thing with a few animated frames.

 Communicate with the Animator